Casey-Kellett-Whitwham/Casey-Kellett-Whitwham/README.md

 - 🚗 **Reinforcement Learning for Self-Driving Car**
   Developing a self-driving car model using **Proximal Policy Optimization (PPO)** with **Pygame** and **PyTorch**.

-- ⚓ **Titanic: Machine Learning from Disaster**
-  Competing in the Kaggle Titanic challenge to build a predictive model using machine learning.

 - 💳 **Loan Default Prediction (DNN)**
   Building a Deep Neural Network model to predict loan defaults.